AdaMerging: Adaptive Model Merging for Multi-Task Learning: Related Work

-The joint training method gathers training data from multiple tasks to learn these tasks simultaneously ~\citep{SharedBottom_1997}.
+\textbf{Joint Training for Multi-Task Learning}.
+The joint training method gathers training data from multiple tasks to learn these tasks simultaneously ~\citep{SharedBottom_1997} to achieve knowledge transfer~\citep{piTuning_ICML2023}.
 Existing works mainly focus on mitigating task conflicts from a architecture~\citep{CrossStitch_CVPR2016,Adashare_NeurIPS2020} or optimization~\citep{mtlasmooSenerK18_neurips2018,CAGrad_NeurIPS2021} perspective.
 Architectural-based methods mitigate task interference by sparsifying~\citep{dwa_cvpr2019,MSSM_SIGIR2021}, branching~\citep{Fully_CVPR2017,LearningtoBranch_ICML2020} or modularizing~\citep{mmoe_kdd2018,DselectK_NeurIPS2021} shared structures.
 Optimization-based methods balance multiple tasks from the perspectives of task training weights~\citep{mtlasmooSenerK18_neurips2018,dwa_cvpr2019}, gradient dominance~\citep{gradnorm_icml2018,MetaBalanceWWW2022,adatask_AAAI2023}, and gradient conflicts~\citep{PCGrad_NeurIPS2020,graddrop_neurips2020,CAGrad_NeurIPS2021}.
 However, the conventional approaches for collecting raw data across multiple tasks for joint training face challenges that may render them unsuitable in the era of foundation models.
 This is primarily due to either (i) their computational inefficiency stemming from the high computation cost for updating the pre-trained models or (ii) numerous data owners refrain from releasing valuable or privacy-sensitive raw data.
 Instead, they opt to share models fine-tuned on these pre-trained models.